stryan/materia/docs/markdown/reference/materia-config.5.md

 When removing a `.volume` Quadlet resource, remove the volume from Podman as well.
 Defaults to false.

 This is separate from the above **cleanup** option since volumes container user data.
-It is recommended to leave this to false or use this in conjunctino with the **backupvolumes** option.
+It is recommended to leave this to false or use this in conjunction with the **backupvolumes** option.

 #### *MATERIA_BACKUP_VOLUMES*/**backup_volumes**

-If an action would delete a Podman volume, create a backup of it first using `podman volume export` and store it in **outputdir**.
+If an action would delete a Podman volume, create a backup of it first using `podman volume export` and store it in **output_dir**.
 Defaults to true

 Note, this only occurs if a Podman volume is actually being deleted e.g. `podman volume rm`.
 This does NOT create a backup if just the Quadlet file is deleted.

+#### MATERIA_MIGRATE_VOLUMES/migrate_volumes

+(EXPERIMENTAL)

+If a volume quadlet is updated, instead of just updating the Quadlet file perform a data migration.
+A migration consists of the following steps:

+    1. Stop services for the component
+    2. Dump the existing volume to a tarball
+    3. Delete the existing volume
+    4. Update the quadlet
+    5. Restart the updated service to create the new volume
+    6. Import the old volume tarball into the new volume